Halal Food in Tokyo: Best Areas for Ramen, Wagyu, Sushi and Prayer-Friendly Planning

 • Muslim-friendly: The restaurant may offer pork-free dishes, halal meat, or alcohol-free seasonings, but it may operate in a shared kitchen or serve non-halal items.

-If you are unsure, ask the staff before ordering.
-Useful questions include whether the dish contains pork, alcohol, mirin, sake, or non-halal broth, and whether separate utensils or cookware are used.
+If you are unsure, ask before ordering.
+Useful questions include whether the dish contains pork, alcohol, mirin, sake, or non-halal broth, and whether separate utensils, grills, pots, or fryers are used.

 Asakusa is one of the most convenient neighborhoods for Muslim travelers in Tokyo.
 It is home to Senso-ji Temple, traditional shopping streets, and several halal or Muslim-friendly restaurants within a walkable area.
 If you are planning your morning first, this Asakusa half-day itinerary pairs well with a halal lunch nearby.